cmarina2605-alt/FinPilot1/readme.md

 ## 1. Introduction

 FinPilot AI is an academic project designed to demonstrate the integration of **Retrieval-Augmented Generation (RAG)** with a fully local **Large Language Model (LLM)** using *Ollama*.
-It allows students and researchers to upload financial PDFs, extract their contents, index them semantically, and query them using natural language — producing verifiable answers grounded in the original documents.
+It allows students and researchers to upload financial PDFs, extract their contents, index them semantically, and query them using natural language, producing verifiable answers grounded in the original documents.

 This project showcases how modern AI can support financial governance, auditing, public budgeting, and document analysis while ensuring transparency, reproducibility, and full offline operation.